awslabs/aws-well-architected-labs/Cost/CostOpt_Workload/Step4.md

             fi
         done

-3. You can see here we have 4 instances that have a lot of wasted space on their volumes, these are our middle Tier application servers:
+3. You can see here we had 4 instances that have a lot of wasted space on their volumes, these are our middle Tier application servers:
 ![Images/run_shellscript2.png](Images/run_shellscript2.png)

 7. If there are large numbers of success, and the volume names correspond to boot volumes or other recognizable volumes in your environment, then they could be good candidates for improvement.